hectort88/hectort88.github.io/sharedlib.md

-Okay, let's walk through creating a shared library (also known as a dynamic library) with C and GCC, then linking it into your main program.
-We'll cover both creation and usage.
+Creating a shared library (also known as a dynamic library) with C and GCC, then linking it into your main program.

 **1. Creating the Shared Library:**